firstname.lastname@example.orgAPlasticBag.com 4023 Trail Creek Rd. Riverside, CA 92505

 Hover to rotate.
 Click to revert.

-We carry an extensive inventory of Lower Teflon cloth for Automatic Sealers and supply your requirements at competitive prices.
+We carry an extensive inventory of Silicon rubber for Automatic Sealers and supply your requirements at competitive prices.

 Our products are manufactured in ISO-9001 Certified facilities.